akwa51/webjobs/README.md

 clicking on the specific job speciality then takes you to another page, where further details are provided on the specific selected job role.

-Read on the additional requirements, apply for the job role, or click on the button at the bottom of the page to return to the main job advert page
+Read on the additional requirements, apply for the job role, or click on the button at the bottom of the page to return to the main job advert page.

 ### Contributions

-Contributing Team Akwasi Kusi-Appiah
+Contributing Team: Akwasi Kusi-Appiah

 ### FAQs